The Ink Spots: Legacy and honors

-The Ink Spots in popular culture
+In popular culture

 Television appearances

 The Ink Spots were television pioneers when, on November 6, 1936, they were the first musical group to perform live on television, during an NBC test broadcast held at the NBC/RCA Building for the press.

 In 1948, they were the first black performers to appear on The Ed Sullivan Show.

+In 2015 The Ink Spots version of "Address Unknown" plays in the opening scene of Better Call Saul episode one season one.

 In 2025, The Ink Spots' version of "We'll Meet Again" was featured on the fifth episode of the show Alien: Earth.

-In 2025, The Ink Spots' version of "If I Didn't Care" was used at the end of the South Park episode "The Woman in the Hat".
+That same year, the group's version of "If I Didn't Care" was used at the end of the South Park episode "The Woman in the Hat".

 Other homages and references

 In Glenn Miller's 1942 song "Jukebox Saturday Night", The Ink Spots are directly mentioned and an homage is done.

 In 1945, Spike Jones recorded a parody cover of "You Always Hurt the One You Love" in an Ink Spots impression.
 The original song was recorded by a group they were often compared to, The Mills Brothers, just a year prior to Jones' cover.

 The Beatles, at the time known as The Quarrymen, attempted to imitate The Ink Spots in the song "You'll Be Mine".
 It was only ever recorded as a demo.
-Paul McCartney sang in a deep baritone and John Lennon sang backing vocals in falsetto.
+Paul McCartney sang in a deep baritone and John Lennon sang backing vocals in falsetto and spoken word.

-"I Don't Want to Set the World on Fire" is briefly played at the beginning of Megadeth's "Set the World Afire".
+The Ink Spots' music features prominently in the work of Dennis Potter, most notably in his 1986 series The Singing Detective.

+The group's music is heavily featured throughout the Fallout franchise.
+Songs have appeared in all pieces of mainline Fallout media, with the exception of Fallout 2.
+"Maybe" is played during the opening sequence of the 1997 video game Fallout.
+"I Don't Want to Set the World on Fire" is played during the opening sequences of the 2008 video game Fallout 3.
+"It's a Sin to Tell a Lie" is featured in the 2010 video game Fallout: New Vegas.
+"It's All Over But the Crying" is featured in the 2015 video game Fallout 4.
+Six of the group's songs feature in the Fallout TV series, although all six of the songs have featured in previous Fallout media.

 "If I Didn't Care" is played during the opening of the film The Shawshank Redemption.

+On the sitcom Sanford and Son, the character Fred Sanford would often perform an impression of The Ink Spots, singing "If I Didn't Care".